CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 <html>
 <dl>
+   <dt> Q: How do I save my task data in Agendum? </dt>
+   <dd> Agendum saves your data automatically whenever your task list is updated.
+There is no need to save manually.
+Agendum will save the data at the speicified storage location.
+By default, it will save to `data/todolist.xml` </dd>

    <dt> Q: How do I transfer my data to another computer? </dt>
    <dd> Firstly, take note of the data storage location that your current todo list is saved at.
 You can check this by looking at the            bottom-right of Agendum.
 Navigate to this location and copy the data file to a portable USB device or hard disk.
 Then, ensure            that you have installed Agendum in the other computer.
 Copy the data file from your device onto the other computer, preferrably          in the same folder as Agendum.
 Use the <code>load</code> command to load it into Agendum. </dd>